Vince Taylor: Legacy

-According to David Bowie, Taylor was the main inspiration for Bowie's character Ziggy Stardust.
+David Bowie said Taylor was the main inspiration for his character Ziggy Stardust.

 The band Golden Earring referred to Taylor in their 1973 album Moontan, with the song "Just Like Vince Taylor", which was the US B-side for their hit "Radar Love".

-In 1997, his character was played by The Clash singer Joe Strummer in F. J. Ossang's road movie Doctor Chance, as an ex rock star turned private aviator.
+In 1997, his character was played by the Clash singer Joe Strummer in F. J. Ossang's road movie Doctor Chance, as an ex–rock star turned private aviator.

 Northern Irish singer Van Morrison mentions Taylor in his 1999 song "Goin' Down Geneva: "Vince Taylor used to live here/No one's even heard of him/Just who he was/Just where he fits in".
 Morrison would later interpolate "Brand New Cadillac" into his concert performances of "Going Down Geneva."

 Taylor had a son, Ty Holden, who stated on BBC Radio 4 that Vince Taylor was an absent father.
 Ty was in the indie band Crown of Thorns, managed by Miles Copeland III.
 Ty Holden is now a DJ on the London underground dance scene.

 On 18 August 2010 BBC Radio 4 broadcast the documentary Ziggy Stardust Came from Isleworth which, in the words of the producer, is a programme that "uncovers the truth about a singer whose wild lifestyle ultimately destroyed him, but in so doing he gave rise to a myth that transcended glam-rock and science fiction".

 Adam Ant wrote and recorded "Vince Taylor" (co-written with Boz Boorer) for his 2013 album Adam Ant Is the Blueblack Hussar in Marrying the Gunner's Daughter.
 The song is partly a tribute to Taylor, and partly concerning a gold-plated chain given by Taylor to his French girlfriend Valerie who later passed it to Adam Ant (Ant has further claimed to having used the chain as a weapon, wrapped around his fist, in a confrontation with Sid Vicious.)

-The Playboys

-After several changes, the final line-up of The Playboys became: